silentdance/ram/intl.en-US/User Guide/SSO management/SSO overview.md

 # SSO overview {#concept_etn_fjc_mfb .concept}

-Alibaba Cloud supports SAML 2.0-based Single Sign On \(SSO, also known as identity federation\).
-This topic introduces how to implement SSO between enterprises and Alibaba Cloud.
+This topic describes the concepts and methods of Single Sign On \(SSO\), also known as identity federation.
+Enterprises can implement SSO to their Alibaba Cloud accounts by using SAML 2.0.

-## Terms {#section_khp_n4p_pgb .section}
+## Concepts {#section_khp_n4p_pgb .section}

-The following are some basic terms related to SAML and SSO:

  Identity provider \(IdP\)
- :   Provides identity management services.
+ :   A RAM entity that provides identity management services.
 IdPs are generally classified into the following types:

     -   Locally deployed IdPs, such as Microsoft Active Directory Federation Service \(AD FS\) and Shibboleth
     -   Cloud-based IdPs, such as Azure AD, Google G Suite, Okta, and OneLogin

   Service provider \(SP\)
- :   Uses the identity management function of an IdP to provide users with specific services.
+ :   An application that uses the identity management function of an IdP to provide users with specific services.
 An SP uses the user information provided by an IdP.
 In some identity systems \(such as OpenID Connect\) that do not comply with the SAML protocol, SP is known as relying party, which means the relying party of an IdP.

   Security Assertion Markup Language 2.0 \(SAML 2.0\) :   A protocol for enterprise-level user identity authentication.
 It can be used to achieve communication between an SP and an IdP.
 SAML 2.0 is a standard that enterprises can use to implement enterprise-level SSO.